gabru678/cis237assignment2/README.md

 Don't forget that you must have a base case for your recursive method or you will continue to get a stack overflow.

 ## Outside Resources Used
+Class time

 ## Known Problems, Issues, And/Or Errors in the Program
+Still having issues with the recursion not going through correctly.
+Abd sometimes the second traverse fails on my machine.